vmware-archive/vsphere-storage-for-docker/docs/external/demo-ha-swarm.md

 Now to test the availability of the database, let's completely destroy the node on which the MySQL DB is running.
 This should cause two things to happen:

 - The container should be re-scheduled on a different node (This is responsibility of Swarm)
-- The volume should get attached to the container on new node (This is what vDVS plugin will provide in this case)
+- The volume should get attached to the container on new node (This is what VDVS plugin will provide in this case)

 Once we destroy the original node, we can see that the container is scheduled on a different node.